Table Of Contents

-In this episode, Brandon and Thomas are joined by the nation's leading expert in self-storage Scott Meyers.
+In this episode, Brandon and Thomas are joined by the nation's leading expert in self-storage, Scott Meyers.
 Today Scott gives an overview of the self-storage industry, the benefits of investing in self-storage for active and passive investors, the various ways to add value to self storage, where he believes we are in the current market cycle, and much more.

 Self-storage is not the warehouse industry.
-These are monthly private leases where the owners don't have access to the items stored in the unit, only the renters.
-The laws are friendly for self-storage investors: the borrower of the unit has all liability related to the items inside and it is not difficult to get a unit borrower out of your business, as opposed to the tenant eviction process.
+We're talking about monthly private leases, more like a public storage facility.
+The owners don't have access to the items stored in the unit, only the renters.
+The laws are friendly for self-storage investors: the borrower of the unit has all liability related to the items inside and it is not difficult to get a unit borrower out of your self-storage business, as opposed to the tenant eviction process.

-Why Switch from Multifamily to Self-Storage?
+Why Switch from Multifamily to Self-Storage Business?

-Adding Value to Self-Storage?
+Adding Value to a Self-Storage Facility

-Other ancillary income streams could be selling moving and storage supplies such as locks and boxes, renting moving trucks, selling renter and mover insurance, shipping services, propane filling stations, and climate controlled storage.
-On-site managers can run these businesses within the business because there isn't much to directly manage for the self-storage itself.
+Other ancillary income streams could come from adding supplies such as locks and boxes, renting moving trucks, selling renter and mover insurance, shipping services, propane filling stations, and climate-controlled storage.
+On-site managers can run these types of businesses within your self-storage business because there isn't much to directly manage for the self-storage itself.

 Why Should Limited/Passive Investors Add Self-Storage to Their Portfolios?